Alternate Paladin

 • When you deal necrotic damage to a creature you gain temporary hit points equal to half the damage dealt.

-no uses left, you can expend a 5th-level spell slot to
+must expend a 5th-level spell slot to

 The Alternate